-These global settings hold for all servers in the farm, i.e. you cannot assign different timeouts for different servers.
+These global settings hold for all servers in the farm, that is, you cannot assign different timeouts for different servers.

 It is mandatory that one of the service checking options be used when defining a Virtual Service on the LoadMaster.